LIS-S 533 Online Searching

 - Select an appropriate database for a topic and determine the appropriate search strategies to use

-- Discover advanced search tactics and when to use them
+- Discover advanced search tactics for refining and reframing the search

-- Learn a nine-step technical reading process to determine a database's relevance and attributes
+- Learn a technical reading process to determine a database's relevance and attributes

 - Assess the relevance and usefulness of a subscription database